Last Updated on August 1, 2023

 ANZAC Girls (2014): Arriving in Egypt to serve in World War I, a group of idealistic young Australian and New Zealand nurses are full of romantic notions.
 All too soon, however, they are faced with convoys of the dead and wounded from the doomed Gallipoli campaign.
 Realizing that war is not quite the “splendid adventure” they thought it would be, they rise to meet the challenge, finding love, heartbreak, and lasting friendship along the way.

 Call the Midwife (2012) BBC: A moving, intimate, funny and, above all, true-to-life look at the colorful stories of midwifery and families in East London in the Fifties, based on the best-selling memoirs of the late Jennifer Worth.
 When Jenny Lee first arrives in Poplar, she knows nothing about hardship, poverty or indeed, life itself.
 Attached to an order of nursing nuns at Nonnatus House, Jenny is part of a team of midwives who visit expectant mothers, providing the poorest women with the best possible care.
 Here, the streets teem with children and with just one eight-bed maternity ward to serve the whole district; most deliveries take place at home.
-Following Jenny as she travels through the streets to meet her patients – like Conchita, who is on her 25th pregnancy and Mary, a prostitute and pregnant at just 15 – Call the Midwife offers a fascinating insight into a community on the brink of huge social change.
+Following Jenny as she travels through the streets to meet her patients, Call the Midwife offers a fascinating insight into a community on the brink of huge social change.